ericchi00/Project-To-Do-List/README.md

 # Project-To-Do-List
-creating a todo list
+Simple to do list that follows The Odin Project [assignment](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/todo-list)

 ## [Live Demo](https://ericchi00.github.io/Project-To-Do-List/)

-To Dos:
+## Technologies
+Created using HTML, CSS and Javascript

+## Features
+Create to do item with title, description, and due date

+Create separate "folders" that still retains each to dos in each list

+## Status
-Publishing to github pages breaks local storage Putting a space in the project name will break local storage Fix is to replace local storage with session storage
+Publishing to GitHub pages breaks local storage -- will switch to session storage

+Putting a Space in the project name will break local storage -- fix after session storage